Updated on March 4, 2022

 Unlike in a residential unlawful detainer, pursuant to Code of Civil Procedure § 1161.1, a commercial landlord can serve a notice to pay rent or quit with an estimated amount of rent due as long as:

 1. The amount of rent demanded on the notice to pay rent or quit is “reasonably estimated,” and

 2. The notice to pay rent or quit clearly identifies that the rent demanded is an estimate.

-For help with your Los Angeles Commercial Unlawful Detainer or your Los Angeles Residential Unlawful Detainer contact the real estate attorneys at Schorr Law, APC.
-You can send us an email at email@example.com, or give us a call at (310) 954-1877.
+For help with your Commercial Unlawful Detainer contact our real estate attorney in California.
+You can send us an email at [email protected], or give us a call at (310) 954-1877.
 Our contact form is also available for you to send us a message!